-A cash cost is paid in actual money and shows up on a Statement of cash flows — payroll going out the door, an invoice being paid, rent being remitted.
-A book cost is an accounting construct that appears in the financial statements but doesn’t move cash at the moment it’s recorded.
-The clearest example is depreciation: a 20,000 cash outflow each year over a five-year life, but accounting recognises $20,000 of expense each year to spread the cost across the useful life.
+A cash cost is paid in actual money and shows up on a Statement of cash flows: payroll going out the door, an invoice being paid, rent being remitted.
+A book cost is an accounting construct that appears in the financial statements but doesn’t move cash when it’s recorded.
+Depreciation is the clearest example.
+A 20,000 cash outflow each year over a five-year life, but accounting recognises $20,000 of expense each year to spread the cost across the useful life.

 Other book costs include: